AdaCore/spark2014/docs/lrm/source/packages.rst

    been declared and their encapsulating state have been noted as described previously and these records are used to check this rule.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR unit bodies must with other units that denote their abstract states in their Part_Of indicators and each declaration associated with a Part_Of indicator must be a constituent of the encapsulating state abstraction

 #.
 If both a state abstraction and one or more of its ``constituents`` are
    visible in a private package specification or in the package specification of a non-private descendant of a private package, then either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
 The denotation must also be consistent between the Global and Depends aspects of a subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR if both an abstraction and its constituents are visible then Global and Depends aspects shall consistently denote one of them

 #.
 In a public package specification entities that are Part_Of an
    encapsulating state abstraction shall not be denoted; such entities